localgovdrupal/localgov/README.md

 Many of us use the Lando file included to run a local docker environmnent for testing and development, but some people prefer to run the web servers natively on their host machine.

 We also include default DDEV configuration for developers that prefer DDEV.
+[Visit our DDEV docs page](https://docs.localgovdrupal.org/devs/getting-started/working-with-ddev.html#working-with-ddev) to see how to get set up.

 ### PHP requirements